qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

    i.e.  Indo-Pacific, Western Central

 2. There should only be one name ranked 1 and ranked 2 in a country.
 One per species, language and country.
-Other languages that are actually supposed to be ranked 2 because they are in the national language will be superseded by the first name you ranked as 2 (by checking that this is in the national language and is the language with most users if there are several national languages listed in Ethnologue).
-These other languages then will have to be ranked 3 even if they are supposed to be in the 2nd rank as the rules apply, but we must follow the rule ‘one name ranked 1 and 2’ rule here.
+Other languages that are existing in the database and are ranked 2 because they are also in the national language will be superseded by the first name you ranked as 2 (by checking that this is in the national language and is the language with most users if there are several national languages listed in Ethnologue).
+These other languages then will have to be ranked 3 even if they are supposed to be in the 2nd rank as the rules apply, but we must follow the rule "one name ranked 1 and 2" rule here.

+   Let's say just for an example, in our database you found a species with this ranking:
-   e.g. Tagalog, rank 2, Philippines
+   	                Tagalog, rank 2, Philippines
         		English, rank 2, Philippines

-   English becomes rank 3 instead even if in Ethnologue it says that English is a National language is has status 1.
-We always follow the ‘one name ranked 1 or 2’ rule.
+   You will need to correct this because there should only be one name ranked as 2.
+In this case, English becomes rank 3 instead even if in Ethnologue it says that English is a National language and has status 1.
+We check the population speaking both languages in Ethnologue.
+Let's say in our case Ethnologue says there are more people speaking Tagalog than English, so we always follow the "one name ranked 1 or 2" rule.
 Thus it should be
 		Tagalog, rank 2, Philippines
 		English, rank 3, Philippines